GruffCassquatch/RerollBurntBuildings/README.md

 ## **How to enable/disable random burnt buildings on Interloper for Coastal Highway**
 **You can reroll the buildings in other regions without these additional steps**
-1) Open the Options menu
+1. Open the Options menu
-2) Open the Mod Settings menu
+1. Open the Mod Settings menu
-3) Scroll across to the Reroll Burnt Buildings menu
+1. Scroll across to the Reroll Burnt Buildings menu
-4) Enable or disable random burnt buildings on Interloper for Coastal Highway using YES / NO
+1. Enable or disable random burnt buildings on Interloper for Coastal Highway using YES / NO
-5) Click CONFIRM to apply your changes (or BACK to exit without applying changes)
+1. Click CONFIRM to apply your changes (or BACK to exit without applying changes)
-6) While in an Interloper game and outdoors in Coastal Highway, open the console (F1)
+1. While in an **Interloper** game and **outdoors** in **Coastal Highway**, open the console (F1)
-7) Use the command ```reroll_burntbuildings interloper```
+1. Use the command ```reroll_burntbuildings interloper```
-8a) If you have the setting *enabled*, random burnt buildings will be generated 8b) If you have the setting *disabled*, the random burnt buildings will be reverted to Interloper vanilla state
+ 1. If you have the setting *enabled*, random burnt buildings will be generated
+ 1. If you have the setting *disabled*, the random burnt buildings will be reverted to Interloper vanilla state
-9) Change scenes (e.g. go inside) to generate the correct version of the Fishing Hut with the workbench behind it at Fishing Camp
+1. Change scenes (e.g. go inside) to generate the correct version of the Fishing Hut with the workbench behind it at Fishing Camp
-10) After performing these steps to enable randomisaion, you can use the other console commands to reroll specific areas in Coastal Highway
+1. After performing these steps to enable randomisaion, you can use the other console commands to reroll specific areas in Coastal Highway